drewjcooper/EntityFramework.Docs/entity-framework/ef6/versions/entity-framework-version-history.md

 - **SqlFile and SqlResource methods on DbMigration** allow you to run a SQL script stored as a file or embedded resource.

 ### EF 6.1.1
-This version contains fixes for issues that a number of people have encountered
+The EF 6.1.1 runtime was released to NuGet in June of 2014.
+This version contains fixes for issues that a number of people have encountered.
+Among others:
 - Designer: Error opening EF5 edmx with decimal precision in EF6 designer
 - Default instance detection logic for LocalDB doesn't work with SQL Server 2014

 ### EF 6.1
-This minor release adds the following features to EF6:
+The EF 6.1.0 runtime was released to NuGet in March of 2014.
+This minor update includes a significant number of new features:

 - **Tooling consolidation** provides a consistent way to create a new EF model.
 This feature [extends the ADO.NET Entity Data Model wizard to support creating Code First models](../ef6/entity-framework-code-first-to-an-existing-database.md), including reverse engineering from an existing database.
 These features were previously available in Beta quality in the EF Power Tools.
-- **[Handling of transaction commit failures](../ef6/entity-framework-handling-of-transaction-commit-failures-ef6-1-onwards.md)** provides the [CommitFailureHandler](https://msdn.microsoft.com/library/system.data.entity.infrastructure.commitfailurehandler.aspx) which makes use of the newly introduced ability to intercept transaction operations.
+- **[Handling of transaction commit failures](../ef6/entity-framework-handling-of-transaction-commit-failures-ef6-1-onwards.md)** provides the CommitFailureHandler which makes use of the newly introduced ability to intercept transaction operations.
 The CommitFailureHandler allows automatic recovery from connection failures whilst committing a transaction.
-- **[IndexAttribute](../ef6/entity-framework-code-first-data-annotations.md)** allows indexes to be specified by placing an [Index] attribute on a property (or properties) in your Code First model.
+- **[IndexAttribute](../ef6/entity-framework-code-first-data-annotations.md)** allows indexes to be specified by placing an `[Index]` attribute on a property (or properties) in your Code First model.
 Code First will then create a corresponding index in the database.
 - **The public mapping API** provides access to the information EF has on how properties and types are mapped to columns and tables in the database.
 In past releases this API was internal.
 - **[Ability to configure interceptors via the App/Web.config file](../ef6/entity-framework-config-file-settings.md)** allows interceptors to be added without recompiling the application.
 - **System.Data.Entity.Infrastructure.Interception.DatabaseLogger**is a new interceptor that makes it easy to log all database operations to a file.
 In combination with the previous feature, this allows you to easily [switch on logging of database operations for a deployed application](../ef6/entity-framework-config-file-settings.md), without the need to recompile.